lit/rfcs/rfcs/NNNN-preact-signals.md

 Part of the excitement around signals is their ability to improve performance in frameworks that otherwise can have some poor update performance due to expensive VDOM diffs.
 Signals circumvent this issue by letting data updates skip the VDOM diff and directly induce an update on the DOM.

 Lit doesn't have this problem.
 Instead of a VDOM diff against the whole DOM tree, Lit does inexpensive strict equality checks against previous binding values at dynamic binding sites only, and then only updates the DOM controlled by those bindings.
 This generally makes re-render performance be fast enough that signals aren't necessary for performance.
-In fact, one way to look at a Lit template is as like a computed signal that depends on the host's reactive properties.
+In fact, one way to look at a Lit template is as a computed signal that depends on the host's reactive properties, and a Lit component as a signal that depends on the properties provided by it's parent.

 Where signals can possibly be a major improvement for component authoring is as a shared observable state primitive.
+This may also have some performance benefits by allowing state updates via signals to bypass the top-down rendering of the component tree.

 Lit doesn't have a built-in or endorsed shared *observable* state system.
 Properties can be passed down a component tree, and the `@lit-labs/context` package allows sharing of values across a tree, but to observe changes to the individual data objects themselves, developers have to choose from a number of possible solutions, such as: